Help reduce Cane Toad numbers through tadpole trapping and toad busting

 Watergum Cane Toads targets cane toad tadpoles by tempting them into traps using lures made from cane toad pheromones.
-Lab processed ensure that the lures are safe to use in waterways don’t harm other wildlife.
+Lab processes ensure that the lures are safe to use in waterways and don’t harm other wildlife.
 Frog tadpoles have no interest in the scent of the lure, but cane toad tadpoles find them irresistible because they smell exactly like cane toad spawn, which they would usually eat!

 Just place a trap in the pond, dam or waterway on your property and leave it to work its magic.
 When you come back later you’ll find your trap full of cane toad tadpoles!